samscho98/InfraredSolarModules/README.md

 ## Installation

-Download the [dataset](https://github.com/RaptorMaps/InfraredSolarModules) and copy the images into /data/InfraredSolarModules/images.
+Unzip data/2020-02-14_InfraredSolarModules.zip and place the images folder in data/InfraredSolarModules or download the [dataset](https://github.com/RaptorMaps/InfraredSolarModules) and copy the images into /data/InfraredSolarModules/images.

 ## Usage